-Reinforcements deal with the internal structure of the canoe–How the canoe canoe structurally holds its shape, how structural components are installed, and spot reinforcement for high-stress areas.
+Reinforcements deal with the internal structure of the canoe–How the canoe is stiffened up to hold its shape, how structural components are installed, and spot reinforcement for high-stress areas.

 Ribs (standard): A canoe requires reinforcement to make it stiff enough to hold its shape under load.
 Ribs provide the best combination of durability and lightweight.
 In my ribbed canoes there are 10-14 ribs across the floor.
 Each is 3” wide and ½” high.
-Ribs provide excellent stiffness, and the layup is done in such a way that the floor of the canoe can not “oilcan” or “washboard”– buckling inward between ribs.
-However, ribs have some give to them, and simply spring back to shape after a strong blow, rather than cracking, gouging or puncturing.
+Ribs provide excellent stiffness, and my layup is done in such a way that the floor of the canoe can not “oilcan” or “washboard”– buckling inward between ribs.
+(A problem that comes up if too few ribs are used).
+Ribs have some give to them, and simply spring back to shape after a strong blow, rather than cracking, gouging or puncturing.
 They increase the durability of the canoe considerably.
 Ribs also help keep gear dry, by elevating packs and containers above the floor of the canoe.

-Kevlar Skid Plates: External skid plates are strips of a special EXTREMELY tough kevlar that are attached to the canoe along the stems… the places on the hull that necessarily scrape the bottom as you launch and land your canoe.
+Kevlar Skid Plates: External skid plates are strips of a special EXTREMELY tough kevlar that are attached to the canoe along the stems… the places on the hull that get the most wear.
 All Nighthawk canoes have internal reinforcement (up to four extra layers of Kevlar®) to prevent this normal stress from wearing through the hull.
 External skid plates prevent your finish from being as easily scratched, and add further reinforcement.
 Skid plates for Nighthawk Canoes are 1″ wide and approx. 30″ long.
 Extra large skids are up to 6″ wide.
 At your request, I can also install the skid